Las armas y las letras: Late Middle Ages

 Historian Peter Edward Russell saw medieval precedents in Enrique de Villena and Íñigo López de Mendoza, Marquis of Santillana, who practised it in their own career, becoming famous for their knowledge of science and war alike.
 Santillana was aware of the motif and addressed it explicitly many times in his works, espousing that studying sciences did not hinder the training in weapons.
 This was referenced in the poetry of Juan de Mena and Juan de Lucena.
 Other examples before the Renaissance were also Don Juan Manuel, Pedro López de Ayala, Alfonso de Cartagena and Fernán Pérez de Guzmán, uncle to Santillana.
 The motif would only strengthen in the light of Renaissance humanism.

-In a letter to the Marquis of Santillana, Alonso de Cartganea described milicia (the proffesion of arms) as both a physical and a spiritual quest, reclaiming the term of mílite (translated by him as soldier, militiaman or defender of the realm) for scholars and priests, which he also called caballeros de la caballería desarmada ("knights of the unarmed chivalry").
+In a letter to the Marquis of Santillana, Alonso de Cartganea described milicia (the profession of arms) as both a physical and a spiritual quest, reclaiming the term of mílite (translated by him as soldier, militiaman or defender of the realm) for scholars and priests, which he also called caballeros de la caballería desarmada ("knights of the unarmed chivalry").
 In 1444, in his Doctrinal de Caballeros, he attempted to refute the still usual belief that arms and letters were incompatible.